 How to Remove the Most Common Outdoor Fabric Stains

 First, shake or brush the item outdoors to prevent spreading the mildew inside your home.
-Pretreat the stains with a heavy-duty liquid detergent.
-Allow to work for at least 15 minutes.
+Pretreat the stains with a heavy-duty liquid detergent, working it in with a soft-bristled brush.
+Allow the detergent to work for at least 15 minutes.
 Then launder the fabric in the hottest water suitable for the material.
-Use chlorine bleach on white cottons to help restore whiteness.
-Oxygen bleach can be used on colored fabrics to remove the stains.
+Place the fabric in the sun to dry.

 How to Wash Outdoor Cushions

-For items that can go in the washer, once the pretreating is complete use a heavy duty detergent and cold or warm water (unless mildew is present).
+For items that can go in the washer, once the pretreating is complete use a heavy-duty detergent and cold or warm water (unless mildew is present).
 Do not place the fabric in a hot dryer because that may cause shrinkage.
 Allow the pieces to air dry.
 Use a cool to medium iron to smooth wrinkles if needed.

 For items like large pillows or umbrella covers that cannot be placed in a washer, choose a sunny, warm day to do the cleaning.
-Spread the piece out on a patio or plastic tarp, and apply some elbow grease!
-Mix a solution of heavy duty detergent and water.
+Spread the piece out on a patio or plastic tarp and get ready to apply some elbow grease.

+Mix a solution of heavy-duty detergent and warm water.
 Using a soft scrub brush, work from the top to the bottom of a piece scrubbing a small section at a time.
 Rinse away soil after each section is cleaned.
 Do not allow the detergent solution to dry on the fabric.
 When the entire piece is cleaned, rinse well.

 Spread the fabric or pillows in the sun to dry.
 If possible, hang from a clothesline to allow the water to drip and drain away.
-It may take a couple of days for thick items to dry so plan ahead for hot, sunny weather to avoid mildew problems.
+It may take a couple of days for thick items to dry so plan for hot, sunny weather to avoid mildew problems.